richardstartin/richardstartin.github.io/_posts/2023-09-05-wallclock-profiler.md

 For latency analysis it would be ideal to bias towards threads on the critical path.
 There are two kinds of noncritical threads for typical applications:

-1. idle threads in overprovisioned thread pools, each waiting for items to appear in a queue.
+1. idle threads in over-provisioned thread pools, each waiting for items to appear in a queue.
 2. background threads such as metrics reporters.

 In the screenshot below, at least half of the samples are of the 200 workers (which is too many for this application) waiting for work to arrive on a `LinkedBlockingQueue`.

 ![all threads](/assets/2023/09/wallclock-profiler/all-threads-datadog-flamegraph-all-activity.png)

-This isn't very useful information: while fine-tuning the size of this thread pool would be generally beneficial, they aren't blocking the threads processing requests.
+This isn't very useful information: while fine-tuning the size of this thread pool would be generally beneficial, the threads aren't blocking the threads processing requests.

 What's worse is when the samples are rendered as a timeline of a particular trace, the coverage is quite sparse (the grey bars are `PARKED` walltime samples, the blue bars are CPU samples).